rcackerman/notice-of-claim/README.md

 ### Want to Contribute?

-Please check out the [issues page](https://github.com/notice-of-claim/issues/) and help out with any that have a "helpwanted" tag!
+Please check out the "help wanted" issues on the [issues page](https://github.com/rcackerman/notice-of-claim/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)!
 Just create a fork and submit a pull request when you're done.

 ### Team